How to Move a Plant: Tips for Packing and Moving Houseplants

-If you’re traveling with your plants, check on them throughout the trip––especially if it’s a long one.
+If you’re traveling with your plants, check on them throughout the trip–especially if it’s long.

 - You may need to adjust them so they receive more or less sunlight.

 - If they start drying out, make sure they have enough water.

 - Traveling for more than one day?
 If you’re staying at a hotel, take the plants into the room with you.
 This will protect them from drastic temperature changes.

 The job doesn’t end with figuring out how to move a plant.
-Once you arrive, your plants should be one of your first priorities.
+Once you arrive, your plants should be one of your priorities.

 - Immediately remove them from the vehicle and give them water if needed.

 - Begin unpacking and place plants in the part of your home where they’ll receive the appropriate amount of sunlight for their plant type.

-- As soon as you can, re-pot the plant back into its original container.
+- Re-pot the plant back into its original container as soon as you can.

 If you’ve been wondering if you can move your house plants without killing them, this simple guide should relieve you.
 Learning how to pack and move houseplants is easy once you’ve done it.

 Have personal experience with learning how to pack and move houseplants?
-Help out others who need some plant moving tips we might’ve missed in the comments section.
+Help others who need plant-moving tips we might’ve missed in the comments section.